-In compliance with the Swiss-US DPF, RWS commit to cooperate and comply respectively with the advice of the panel established respectively by the Swiss Federal Data Protection and Information Commissioner with regard to unresolved complaints concerning our handling of personal data received in reliance on the Swiss-US DPF.
+In compliance with the Swiss-U.S. DPF, RWS commits to cooperate and comply with the advice of and the Swiss Federal Data Protection and Information Commissioner (FDPIC) with regard to unresolved complaints concerning our handling of human resources data received in reliance on the Swiss-U.S. DPF in the context of the employment relationship.